There's now a 50% chance of world war as the Israel-Hamas conflict threatens to spread, hedge fund legend Ray Dalio says

 Dalio is the billionaire founder of Bridgewater Associates — the world's largest hedge fund — and the author of "Principles for Dealing with the Changing World Order: Why Nations Succeed and Fail."

 He's been sounding the alarm on rising tensions within and between countries for several years.
-In his latest missive, he cautioned the US and China are "at the brink" of a so-called hot war — and the spread of the Israel-Hamas conflict could lead to the nations crossing the line into military combat.
+In his latest missive, he said the US and China were "at the brink" of a so-called hot war — and the spread of the Israel-Hamas conflict could lead to the nations crossing the line into military combat.

-The expert in global power shifts and historical cycles said the Israel-Hamas and Russia-Ukraine conflicts are likely to be "brutal until the end," when one side emerges as the clear victory, and these types of fights are "more likely to spread than subside."
+Dalio, who's an expert in global power shifts and historical cycles, said that the Israel-Hamas and Russia-Ukraine conflicts were likely to be "brutal until the end" when one side emerges as the clear victor and that these types of fights were "more likely to spread than subside."

 "If they spread to other countries, most importantly the major countries, there will be a much more horrific hot world war," he said.
 "It seems to me that the Israel-Hamas war is another classic, unfortunate step toward a more violent and encompassing international war."

-Dalio framed the two wars as part of a greater power struggle that will define the new world order.
-The current tensions between the US and China are still manageable, and won't necessarily boil over into full-blown war, he said.
-But if direct combat breaks out and deaths start to mount, that would pave the way for a shift from "contained pre-hot-war conflicts to a brutal World War III," he added.
+Dalio framed the two wars as part of a greater power struggle that would define the new world order.
+The current tensions between the US and China were still manageable and wouldn't necessarily boil over into full-blown war, he said.
+But he added that if direct combat broke out and deaths started to mount, that would pave the way for a shift from "contained pre-hot-war conflicts to a brutal World War III."

 Bridgewater's retired boss, who now serves as an official mentor to the hedge fund's three co-chief investors, urged world leaders to exercise restraint, allies of the warring countries to resist being drawn into physical fighting, and governments to work together to prevent escalation.